ScreamFD/todoDB/README.md

 # Todo App
-An Android Todo App with fixed content
+An Android Todo App with a SQLite DB